lmm077/COMP-7807/Lab1/README.md

 ![](http://i.imgur.com/K0kZEVu.jpg)

 And this time most of the parallel lines are removed.
 And redo this whole process can further remove the undesired lines as well.
 ###f.
-Download the image 'primate-caged.jpg' from edveNTUre which shows a primate behind a fence.
+Download the image 'primate-caged.jpg' which shows a primate behind a fence.
 Can you attempt to “free” the primate by filtering out the fence?
 You are not likely to achieve a clean result but see how well you can do.
 ![](http://i.imgur.com/wyxGOy2.jpg)

 	F(4:8, 245:249)=0;